 Meet Conrad

 Conrad Cable is a first-generation farmer from north Louisiana who knows what it means to work hard and live by his word.
-He’s running for Congress to fight for living wages, protect healthcare, and ensure no family in Louisiana goes hungry.
+He’s running for Congress to fight for living wages, protect healthcare, and ensure no family in Louisiana struggles for survival.

-Conrad grew up in the small town of Marion, where neighbors looked out for each other and Southern hospitality wasn’t just a phrase, it was a way of life.
-His mother worked at a local cafe and knew nearly every family in town, while Conrad tended a small garden in the backyard.
+Conrad grew up in the small town of Marion, where he learned that neighbors look out for each other and Southern hospitality wasn’t just a phrase, it was a way of life.
+His grandmother owned a cafe in Marion called “The Dairy Bar”, where Conrad’s mom learned about hard work and community.
+Frances Cable knows every family in town.
+During the summer breaks, Conrad’s dad, plus his aunt and uncle taught him how to grow food in the backyard garden.

 Those early experiences shaped his belief that leadership starts with empathy, and progress is measured in how well we take care of each other.

 Conrad’s path to farming full time wasn’t easy.
-After losing his job during COVID, he and his family poured everything into building a small farm in Union Parish.
-The first years were tough: crops failed, a tornado tore through his land, and winters were lean enough to make him question if the farm could survive.
+Conrad graduated from ULM in 2017.
+After losing his job during COVID, he and his brother poured everything into building a small farm in Union Parish.
+The first years were tough: crops failed and winters were lean enough to make him question if the farm could survive.

 Instead of giving up, Conrad doubled down.
 He taught himself business practices, studied sustainable agriculture, and put in the long hours to rebuild stronger.
 What began as hardship became resilience, and what started as a farm became a mission to make his rural community healthier and more self-reliant.

 Conrad’s political awakening came when he saw firsthand how political decisions harmed working families.
 He watched his public school close after local officials broke promises on funding.
 He experienced higher education cuts that left him without classes he needed.
 He saw his mother stay in a job she hated simply because it provided healthcare coverage.
+Even today, Conrad struggles to access affordable healthcare.
 And he watched as politicians gutted the programs that once gave communities a fair shot.

 For Conrad, one Supreme Court ruling, Citizens United, was a breaking point.
-When billionaires and corporate PACs could drown out the voices of regular people, democracy itself was rigged.
+Allowing billionaires and corporate PACs to drown out the voices of regular people meant democracy itself was rigged.
 That’s why he decided to step up, not for power or prestige, but because working people deserve someone who can’t be bought.

 In Congress, Conrad will fight for three core priorities:

 Conrad Cable is ready to take this fight to Washington, but he can’t do it alone.
-Together, we can build a government that works for working families and leave Louisiana stronger for the next generation.
+Together, we can ensure our government works for all families.
+Join us in building a better Louisiana.